-Because of the growing activity of the Forum, Dr. Heinsch is assisted by a PhD Fellow (Ms. Sofia Poulopoulou, LL.M.), a guest researcher (Mr. Louis Léonet), a student assistant (Ms. Lotte Chevalier), and two student fellows (Mr. David Köller and Mr. Øyvind Ege).
+Because of the growing activity of the Forum, Dr. Heinsch is assisted by a PhD Fellow (Ms. Sofia Poulopoulou, LL.M.), guest researchers (Ms Janine Ensing, LL.M. and Mr. André Nwadikwa, LL.M.), and a student assistant (Ms. Lotte Chevalier).
 To stimulate research initiatives in the area of International Humanitarian Law and coordinate the research activities of the Forum’s members, Dr. Heinsch initiated the “Kalshoven-Gieskes research group” within the staff group of Leiden University which is now meeting on a regular basis in order to discuss current research issues in the area of international humanitarian law, and discuss possibilities to further develop the outreach of the Forum.

 Research Group Meetings

 The Forum has regularly hosted research group meetings with Grotius fellows and a select number of associated researchers and professors, including Dr. Giulio Bartolini, Dr. Emilia Richard, Dr. Cassandra Steer, Mr. Jeroen van den Boogaard, LL.M., and Mr. Rogier Bartels, LL.M., as well as alumni from Leiden Law School’s LL.M.
 Programme in Public International Law.
 The research group discusses current research and developments in international humanitarian law.